purdue-biorobotics/flappy/README.md

 #### 'fwmav_hover-v1'
 This environment is for controlling the dual wing flappin wing robot.

 In this case, the inputs are just two voltage signals supplied to the two motor.
 The control policy should try to generate sinusoidal signals near 34Hz to drive the wings and implement control at the same time.
+Without specifiing the wing kinematics allows the ability to generate torque and force in arbitrary directions.

 ## Contributor